ToolJet/ToolJet/docs/versioned_docs/version-2.19.0/data-sources/google.sheets.md

 ## Querying Google Sheet

 To perform operations on a Google Sheet, click the `+Add` button in the query manager located at the bottom panel of the app builder.
-Select the Google Sheet datasource under the Global datasource section.
+Select the Google Sheet datasource under the data source section.
 Choose the desired operation from the dropdown and click **Save** to save the query.

 Using Google sheets data source you can perform several operations from your applications like: